StrawhatSantan/DLCV/README.md

 - **GRADCAM (Gradient-weighted Class Activation Mapping)**
 - **FEM (Feature Extraction Maps)**

-## Lab 3: Transfer Learning and Fine-Tuning

-- Fine-tuning of ResNet models on a custom dataset.
-- Obtaining explanation maps for the fine-tuned models using implemented methods.

 ## Lab 6: Evaluation of Explanation Maps

 Loading finetuned model from lab one and performing all 4 explanation methods on it, and then performing Assessment of obtained explanation maps using the following evaluation metrics: